Sungai Pelek: Demographics

 The main road in Sungai Pelek, Route 5.

 A Pos Malaysia post office in Sungai Pelek.

-The population of this village is predominantly Chinese of Hokkien and Foochowese origin.
+The population of this village is predominantly Chinese of Hokkien and Foochowese origin with a significant Hakka minority majority.
 There are also ethnic Malays, who are mainly of ethnic Javanese/Sumatran Malay descent, and Indians, who are a mixture of Tamils, Telugus, Punjabis, Singhalese, Malayalis and Bengalis, in this small town.

 The Chinese population are mainly found in the New Village settlements and various housing developments in the area.

 Around the village area, there are some smaller settlements like Bukit Bangkong, Batu Empat, Batu Dua, Teluk Merbau and Sepang Kecil.

 Bukit Bangkong was once a small aboriginal settlement, which now houses a predominantly ethnic Malay population of Javanese descent.

 Batu Empat and Batu Dua are two small Malay settlements on the road to Sepang town proper from Sungai Pelek.

 There are few small Indian settlements built by the local palm oil company.
 The settlements consisted of dwellings mainly occupied by Tamil-speaking Indians, with some Malays and small number of Chinese.